 A database administrator, or DBA, is someone who is in charge of making sure a database runs smoothly.
 As a challenging role that requires focus, logic, and an enthusiastic personality that can cope under pressure, the job necessitates a variety of skills.
 DBAs must work within an organization to monitor, repair, and develop databases.

 This job necessitates a high level of expertise from a single person or group of people.
 Most database administrators are trained to diagnose the system-wide database and repair any issues that arise to ensure that the data remains consistent and well-defined.
-Furthermore, they are in charge of implementing sound backup procedures for data recovery in emergencies and providing the necessary security protocols for the system.
+Furthermore, they are in charge of implementing sound backup procedures for data recovery in emergencies and providing the necessary security protocols for the database management system (DBMS).

 DATABASE ADMINISTRATOR ROLES AND RESPONSIBILITIES